Archives Nationales (France): Pierrefitte-sur-Seine

-The construction of a new National Archives centre at Pierrefitte-sur-Seine, in the northern suburbs of Paris, was decided in 2004 to alleviate the burden on the historic Paris sites of the National Archives as well as on the newer Fontainebleau site.
+In 2004, the decision was made to construct a new National Archive centre in Pierrefitte-sur-Seine, located in the northern suburbs of Paris.
+This initiative aimed to alleviate the burden on the historic sites in Paris and the newer Fontainebleau site.
 Designed by the Italian architect Massimiliano Fuksas, it opened to the public in January 2013.
 It was meant to become the main site of the National Archives, with a capacity of 380 km of shelves, one of the largest storage capacities in the world.

-In 2012-2013, more than 50 km of records from the historic Paris site and 150 km of records from the newer Fontainebleau site were moved to the new Pierrefitte site.
+Between 2012 and 2013, over 50 km of records from the Paris site and 150 km from the Fontainebleau site were transferred to the new Pierrefitte site.
 By the end of 2015, the Pierrefitte site kept 219.5 km of records.
 The decision to close the Fontainebleau site in 2016 after the discovery of structural issues in 2014 has led to the transfer of all Fontainebleau's remaining archives to the Pierrefitte site, a transfer that was to be completed in 2022, at which point the Pierrefitte site of the National Archives would store more than 300 km of physical records, close to maximum capacity, at a much earlier date than was originally anticipated.
 As a result, the National Archives have launched the construction of new storage capacity (100 km of shelves) at the Pierrefitte site, which should bring the total capacity of the Pierrefitte site to 480 km of shelf space by 2026.

 The Pierrefitte-sur-Seine site of the National Archives stores all the archives of the French central state since 1790 (except those of the Ministry of Armed Forces and of the Ministry of Foreign Affairs, which have their own archive agencies, the Defence Historical Service and the Diplomatic Archives respectively), as well as all the private archives from all periods seized during the French Revolution or deposited at the National Archives since then (archives of aristocratic families, industrialists, major historical figures, etc).
 The Pierrefitte site will receive all the new records from the central state every year for the next 30 years after its opening.